CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify-mentor-notes.md

 Students **don't** need to know anything about the command line or npm.

+## Computer setup

+Wipe the projects from your netlify account, if you've previously given the workshop.

 ## Overview:

-- demo
+- demo 1
-- demo
+- demo 2
-- practice deploy
+- practice deploy 1
 - site naming conventions
-- practice deploy
+- practice deploy 2
-- practice deploy
+- practice deploy 3

 ## Demonstration #1.
 A 60-second demonstration